bluerobotics/ardusub-gitbook/hardware/components.md

 ### Battery

 It is recommended to design your vehicle to operate on battery power.
-Powering an ROV through the tether is not a trivial task, and is outside the scope of this document.
+Powering an ROV through the tether is not a trivial task, and is outside the scope of this documentation.
 Battery selection can be intimidating due to the overwhelming number of options, but there are only a few important considerations:

 - **Voltage:** Batteries often specify their voltage as well as a corresponding 'S' rating indicating the number of 3.7V cells in wired in **S**eries inside the battery.
 The voltage of your battery needs to be matched to the ratings of your ESCs.
 The Blue Robotics ESCs support 3S (11.1V) and 4S (14.8V) batteries.
 - **Capacity** Batteries usually specify their capacity in units of mAh, the larger this number, the more energy the battery will store, and the longer you can run your ROV.